SebasGalvan/JAGUARETE-KAA-S.A/README.md

 Usuario Administrador: admin
 Contraseña: root

-Usuario no administrador: martin
+Usuario no administrador: juan
-Contraseña: martin123
+Contraseña: juan123